XueXinping18/ids_706/README.md

 ---

 ### Q1.
-How can we update an order’s status once payment is confirmed?
+How can we update a specific order that is still pending but already have a shipped record?

 This query updates orders that are still pending but already have a payment record, then verifies the result.